eco619/ai-document-library/docs/technical-library/platform-capabilities.md

 -   Developers
 -   Technical Reviewers

-Its purpose is to demonstrate how the AI Document Library transforms project information into trustworthy organizational knowledge while preserving complete source and information lineage and explainable decision making.
+Its purpose is to demonstrate how CIP transforms project information into trustworthy organizational knowledge while preserving complete source and information lineage and explainable decision making.

 ------------------------------------------------------------------------